 - Pain and suffering

-- Loss of enjoyment
+- Loss of quality of life

-In some instances, parents also may get compensation for the financial losses they suffered, such as their child’s ongoing medical expenses
+In some instances, parents also may get compensation for the financial losses they suffered, such as their child’s ongoing medical expenses.

 Depending on the specifics of the case, victims also may be awarded punitive damages.
 These damages are reserved for especially serious cases in which a defendant’s behavior was found to be extraordinarily reckless, willful, or negligent.
 Punitive damages aim to punish defendants and deter others from acting in similar ways.